sunesimonsen/7W17732/Readme.md

         </p>
     </div>

-Then we will append this structure just after the target textarea, and the replace the textarea in the structure with the target textarea:
+Then we will append this structure just after the target textarea, and the replace the textarea in the structure with the target text area:

     component.insertAfter(textarea);
     component.find('textarea').replaceWith(textarea);